metauni/metauni.github.io/index.md

 The Free University of the Metaverse (metauni) is on [Roblox](https://www.roblox.com/), a utility platform for persistent large-scale 3D social environments (see [Baszucki keynote](https://www.youtube.com/watch?v=G00GlCJc0mU)).
 It is free in the sense of [freedom](https://en.wikipedia.org/wiki/Free_University_of_Berlin).
 In its current iteration localised voice chat is based on [Discord](https://www.discord.com), a popular real-time communication platform.
 It can be a [beautiful place](https://www.roblox.com/games/5326950832/Roblox-Realistic-Forest-Demo)!

+The metauni is a public network (like the World Wide Web) built out of Roblox nodes (webpages) connected by teleports (links).
 The purpose of this page: to help others set up nodes on metauni, to coordinate the development of open source tools (e.g. for uploading preprints and talk slides) and to host announcements of virtual events demonstrating ways of using metauni (sign up [here](http://tinyletter.com/adminmetauni) for the mailing list).

 ## Instructions